PermX Lab

 A log-in page.
 A pretty decent start.
 Now a quick google to see if I can find any exploits that are freely out there.
 It looks like there is quite a large known issue with the platform in CVE-2023–4220.

-After researching the vulnerability and finding this article, it was pretty clear that I could get a shell uploaded and working with very little effort.
+After researching the vulnerability and finding this articlearrow-up-right, it was pretty clear that I could get a shell uploaded and working with very little effort.
 The issue lay within a file called bigUpload.php, which allows an attacker to upload and execute a shell without the code sanitising the file’s name.

 I created a small test file and tried out the exploit: